wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = WorkPackagesApi();
-var workPackage = WorkPackage(); // WorkPackage | Work package to add (a project link ist requried) var notify = true; // bool | Indicates whether change notifications (e.g. via E-Mail) should be sent.
-Note that this controls notifications for all users interested in changes to the work package (e.g. watchers, author and assignee), not just the current user.
+var workPackage = WorkPackage(); // WorkPackage | WorkPackage to add (a project link ist requried) var notify = true; // bool | Indicates whether change notifications (e.g. via E-Mail) should be sent.
+Note that this controls notifications for all users interested in changes to the WorkPackage (e.g. watchers, author and assignee), not just the current user.

 try {
     var result = api_instance.apiV3WorkPackagesPost(workPackage, notify);